 Simple Chocolate Cake Recipe

-When the New York Times declares that this Simple Chocolate Cake Recipe is the Best Chocolate Cake, people take note.
+This Simple Chocolate Cake Recipe is the Best Chocolate Cake according to the New York Times, and that’s enough to give it a try!
 With just one layer, it’s easy to make and so delicious!

 This One Pan Cake Recipe is perfect for a small group.
 It’s moist, tender, and topped with a decadent Chocolate Ganache Frosting.